drj11/drj11.github.io/draft/pyconuk.md

 Every conference has talks, workshops, keynotes.
 What makes a conference stand out is the other things.
-PyCon UK stands out in it's inclusivity, it's commitment to diversity, and it's welcoming atmosphere.
+PyCon UK stands out in its inclusivity, its commitment to diversity, and its welcoming atmosphere.

 All the photos below are embed's from
 [the conference's official photographer Mark Hawkins](https://www.flickr.com/photos/152472562@N06/).